NinaZumel/NinaZumel.github.io/_books/2012-11-25-john-the-balladeer.md

 ---
+author: Manly Wade Wellman
 author_profile: true
+book_category: Occult Detection
+date: 2012-11-25
 layout: review
-date: 2012-11-25
-title: "John The Balladeer"
-author: Manly Wade Wellman
-book_category: Occult Detection
 olid: OL7661194M
+title: John The Balladeer
 ---

 A traveling musician roams the Appalachians, encountering forest folk and mythical creatures along the way.

 I've fallen a bit out of love with Manly Wade Wellman, because I find myself no longer able to tolerate his nostalgia for his (Confederate) Civil War ancestors.
 I'm sure Wellman himself was a perfectly good man; I just don't want to hear about the lost South any longer.
 Nonetheless, the John the Balladeer stories are good ones, and stay away from his family's historical legacy.